 Syntagma/Plaka#

-- Central and touristy, but good options exist
+- Central and touristy, but solid options exist if you know where to look

 - Melina Cafe, Tailor Made